Seteco/Somorrostro/Installation.md

 `libuuid`|part of `util-linux` for GUIDs management `zlib`|gzip compression for the web server

-netdata plugins can benefit when these are installed (they are optional):
+netdata plugins and various aspects of netdata can be enabled or benefit when these are installed (they are optional):

 package|description
 :-----:|-----------